preparation sectional graphic

 Q. What if I have a high-risk pregnancy?

-A. Be sure to talked with your Ob/Gyn about the risks and considerations specific for your pregnancy.
+A. Be sure to talk with your Ob/Gyn provider about the risks and considerations specific for your pregnancy.
 Be gentle with yourself and your baby.
 If you are having problems with your pregnancy, being on the playa places you several hours away from medical facilities equipped with the resources and medical experts to help you.
 Make wise decisions based on that fact.
+Pregnancy is a marvelous and natural event.
+Listen to your body and you will do well.
+But if you do experience any bleeding, cramping, or other problems on the playa, please don’t hesitate to contact someone at one of the medical outposts (3:00, 9:00, and Rampart at 5:15 and Esplanade) for an evaluation.

 Q. The dust on the playa is highly alkaline.
 Is that bad for me and my baby?

-A. I've researched this a fair bit.
-There is no evidence that I can find that the alkaline dust is detrimental to anyone, pregnant or otherwise.
+A. We’ve researched this a fair bit.
+There is no evidence that we can find that the alkaline dust is detrimental to anyone, pregnant or otherwise.

 Pregnancy is a marvelous and natural event.
 Listen to your body and you will do well.
 But if you do experience any bleeding, cramping, or other problems on the playa, please don't hesitate to contact someone at one of the medical outposts (3:00, 9:00, and Center Camp) for an evaluation.